bobefett-qwert12/Challenge-3/README.md

 ## Deployed Application

-Here is a link to the deployed application:
+You can find a link to the deployed application [here.](https://bobefett-qwert12.github.io/Challenge-3/)

 ## Screenshot